Family Resource

 They're Not Competing.
 They're Different Tools.

-The first thing to understand is that Teen Challenge and traditional rehab are not the same category of thing.
+The first thing to understand is that teen challenge rehab and traditional clinical rehab are not the same category of thing.
 Comparing them is like comparing an emergency room visit to a year of physical therapy.
 One saves your life in a crisis.
 The other rebuilds your life over time.
 Both matter.
 Neither replaces the other.

 “Comparing them is like comparing an emergency room visit to a year of physical therapy.”